Put Your Money Where Your Mouth Is!

 Learning how to market in the financial industry can be tricky, but before you market to your client, try BEING the client/prospect…

-If you were a prospective client visiting your site, Instagram, or other social channels, what would catch your eye off the bat?
+For example, if you were a prospective client visiting your site, Instagram, or other social channels, what would catch your eye off the bat?
 Would you be intrigued?
 More importantly, what would turn you off?
-Approach this exercise as if you’re a job interviewer, looking for any reason to say NO about your own business.
+Approach this exercise as if you’re a recruiter, looking for any reason to say NO about your own business.

-This observation will help you look at your current strategy and identify its current effectiveness.
-So be honest!
+This observation will help you look at your current strategy and identify its effectiveness.
+Be honest!
 By doing so, you will be able to understand the big picture of what your clients require to be loyal.

 Effective digital marketing in the financial services industry is important as it ensures you not only attract new clients but also retain existing ones.